leftfield-geospatial/orthority/docs/background/camera_models.rst

 Interior parameters
 ~~~~~~~~~~~~~~~~~~~

 The *interior* component describes the relationship between :ref:`camera <background/coordinates:camera coordinates>` and :ref:`pixel <background/coordinates:pixel coordinates>` coordinates.
 It depends on the interior geometry and optical properties of the camera.
 Interior parameters are: image size, focal length, sensor size, principal point and distortion coefficients.
-Parameter values can be specified with supported :doc:`files <../file_formats/index>`, or directly with the :mod:`~orthority.camera` API.

 Exterior parameters
 ~~~~~~~~~~~~~~~~~~~

 The *exterior* component describes the relationship between :ref:`world <background/coordinates:world coordinates>` and :ref:`camera <background/coordinates:camera coordinates>` coordinates.
 It is an affine transform consisting of a translation and rotation.
 Orthority represents exterior parameters as a world coordinate (*x*, *y*, *z*) camera position, and (*omega*, *phi*, *kappa*) camera orientation, where the (*omega*, *phi*, *kappa*) angles rotate from camera to world coordinates.
-Parameter values can be read from supported :doc:`files <../file_formats/index>`, or specified directly with the :mod:`~orthority.camera` API.

 RPC cameras
 -----------